Your health values and Appointment Brief content stay on your device unless you choose a share, print, save, or export destination.

 - Sell, rent, or share your personal information for monetary or other valuable consideration.

-- Use your health data for advertising, marketing, or any purpose other than providing features you have asked for, as required by Apple’s HealthKit and Clinical Health Records guidelines.
+- Use your health data or Appointment Brief content for advertising, marketing, or any purpose other than providing features you have asked for, as required by Apple’s HealthKit guidelines.

 Information the App processes on your device

 The App reads the following categories of information from your device with your explicit permission, and processes them locally on your device.
-This information never leaves your device except through export paths that you explicitly initiate (see §07).
+Health values, Appointment Brief context, and report content are excluded from product analytics.
+They may leave your device through a share, print, save, or export destination you choose, including a destination you previously configured (see §07).

 4.1 Apple Health & Fitness data